-Mr. Kroner, chairman; Mr. Adams, Mr. Bloom, Mrs. Bloom, Mr. Dahl, Miss Mildred Davis, Mr. Dragolovich, Miss Kaminska, Mr. Lavin, Mrs. Lechausse, Mr. Nunez, \Miss Strauss.
+Mr. Kroner, chairman; Mr. Adams, Mr. Melvin Bloom, Mr. Dahl, Miss Mildred Davis, Miss Kaminska, Mr. Krotz, Mrs. Lechausse, Mr. MacKenzie, Mr. Montes, Mr. Roque-Nunez, Miss Strauss.
+(On leave.)

 All entering students who elect courses in French, German, Russian, or Spanish, and who have previously studied the language, are required to take a placement examination in that language.
-On the basis of this examination and their previous records the students are advised as follows:
+On the basis of this examination and their previous records, the students are advised as follows: